rncrgl/rncrgl.github.io/_pages/about.md

 student at the Johns Hopkins Bloomberg School of Public Health.
 My degree is in Epidemiology, with a focus in Infectious Disease Epidemiology.
-In addition to being a full-time student, I'm also a Research Assistant in the Infectious Disease Dynamics group where I've been working with cell phone mobility data from Sub-Saharan Africa.
-For my undergraduate degree, I also attended Johns Hopkins University where I received a Bachelor of Arts in Public Health Studies and Economics.
+In addition to being a full-time student, I'm also a Research Assistant in the Infectious Disease Dynamics group where I've been exploring cell phone mobility data from Sub-Saharan Africa using R. For my undergraduate degree, I also attended Johns Hopkins University where I received a Bachelor of Arts in Public Health Studies and Economics.